nanotee/nvim-lua-guide/README.md

 vim.api.nvim_buf_set_keymap(0, '', 'cc', 'line(".") == 1 ? "cc" : "ggcc"', { noremap = true, expr = true })
 -- :noremap <buffer> <expr> cc line('.') == 1 ? 'cc' : 'ggcc'

+vim.api.nvim_set_keymap('n', '<Leader>ex', '', {
+    noremap = true,
+    callback = function()
+        print('My example')
+    end,
+    -- Since Lua function don't have a useful string representation, you can use the "desc" option to document your mapping desc = 'Prints "My example" in the message area', })
 ```

 `vim.api.nvim_get_keymap()` takes a string containing the shortname of the mode for which you want the list of mappings (see table above).
 The return value is a table containing all global mappings for the mode.